CObeng1/jazzygenerator/README.md

-# random - jazz
+# Youtube Video
-This program prompts the user to input a key and then generates jazz chord progressions in the specified key.
+The file below is a brief description to the jazz chord generator program. file:///Users/k-t/Downloads/Jazz%20Chords.webm